06 Oct 7 Surprising Ways To Celebrating Nordic Christmas

 6. The Christmas Sauna (joulusauna)

 We need to talk about the sauna as it is centre of Finnish culture.
-Joulusauna is taken on the eve of 24th December.
+Joulusauna (christmas sauna) is taken on the eve of 24th December.
 You gather together with your family before the dinner to cleans yourself and Sauna is believed to be the place free of bad spirits.
 To keep the Saunatonttu (saunagnome) happy you offer him some Christmas porridge after a sauna on a plate that you leave under the seats.

 7. Christmas Food

 Every Nordic country has their own delicious food for this season.
 But there are similarities as well.
-Gravalax this cold smoked salmon is eaten in all Nordic in different form.
+Gravalax cold smoked salmon is eaten in all Nordic countries in a different forms.
 There is plenty of meat on the table.
-In olden days the meat was cured, smoked, dried to be served on Christmas table.
+In olden days the meat was cured, smoked or dried to be served on Christmas table.
 Today the Christmas feast has mainly pork in different formation, roasted in Norway, Denmark Sweden and Finland.
 Smoked lamb in Iceland or grouse with berry sauce.
 There are lots of different kind of pickled herring in the table.
 Rye bread, carrot and swede casserole in Finland.

 This feast of food is bigger than Thanksgiving in US.
-The food lasts few days after the Christmas when you make soups from the left overs or freeze what ever you can to be eaten later.
+The food lasts few days after Christmas when you make soups from the leftovers or freeze whatever you can to be eaten later.

 What You Can Do to Have Nordic Christmas